Riley-Py/UWaterloo-Work/Overview.md

-- *Encoding* - acquiring information
+- *Encoding* - acquiring information (translated into a form that other cognitive processes can use)
 - *Retrieval* - Calling to mind information